the-ak-foundation/mcu-bare-metal/README.md

 </div>

-The visible result is the same across every example — this single clip shows what "it works" looks like for the whole series.
+The result is the same across every example — this single clip shows what "it works" looks like for the whole series.
 Each example's own README focuses on the code change, not the video.

 ## Architecture